 Based on feedback received to date from the ball diamond user groups, the membership base has increased.

-UtilizationBased on the community survey (n=642) the ball diamonds at Conlon Farm, Clyde Memorial Park and McDonald's Corners are the most frequently utilized.
+Based on the community survey (n=642) the ball diamonds at Conlon Farm, Clyde Memorial Park and Vincent Hall Memorial are the most frequently utilized.